Expand the section navigation mobile menu

 • October 1 of the previous year for winter internship

-• Students are to understand that a minimum of 16 hours a week at the internship site is required.
+• Students will intern minimum of 16 hours a week at the internship site for the entire 15 week semester.
 The classroom component of CRJ 4950 is taken simultaneously as placement.
+Internships are not paid.

 • CRJ 4950 is taken your second to last semester at Oakland University.

-• Please see the CJ Internship Program Manual for more information.
+• Please see the Criminal Justice Internship Manual for more information.

 Please contact Kimberly Byrd by deadline date for a mandatory prescreen interview.